Gyan3168/Diwali-Sales-Data-Analytics-using-Python/README.md

 This project is based on Diwali Sales dataset.
 You can examine the dataset with different Python Libraries specifically designed to cater the need of Visualization and Analysis.

 ## Dataset and Tools Library
-* Datase: Diwali Sales Data.csv
+* Dataset: Diwali Sales Data.csv
 * Libraries: Numpy, Pandas, Matplotlib and Seaborn

 ### Learnings